 The organizations must primarily produce goods or services and may not be solely administrative enterprises.
 The organizations must have operations in Sweden to the extent that their engagement will generate value for the collaboration and have possibilities to integrate the results from the collaborations into their operations.

 For more information, please contact one of our Programme Managers.

 Our mission is to strengthen Sweden’s competitiveness, which is why all projects that we fund contribute towards this goal in various ways.

-Integrated research and education environments:
+Strong research and education environments:

 The projects must also help to develop strong research and education environments at the universities.